-Enterprises are now realizing that the private cloud provides a more stable solution for their security concerns by dedicating exclusive hardware to each user.
-Instead of their data being stored off “in the cloud”, one can point to a group of servers in a data center and say that is exclusively our data on those servers, thus alleviating security issues.
-One private cloud solution that is gaining wide interest is OpenStack, which has become a de-facto standard for open-source based private clouds.
-Benefits of OpenStack private cloud for enterprises are important in ways like improved uptime and reliability at a lower cost than on traditional IT infrastructure.
+Enterprises now realize that the private cloud provides a more stable solution for their security concerns by dedicating exclusive hardware to each user.
+Instead of their data being stored off ‘in the cloud’, one can point to a group of servers in a data center and say that it is exclusively our data on those servers, thus alleviating security issues.
+One private cloud solution that is gaining broad interest is OpenStack, which has become a de-facto standard for open-source-based private clouds.
+Benefits of OpenStack private cloud for enterprises are significant in ways like improved uptime and reliability at a lower cost than on traditional IT infrastructure.

 Private Cloud vs. Public Cloud

-When opting for a private cloud, businesses reap all the benefit of the public cloud which includes scalability, agility, and the ability to create multiple machines for complex computing jobs.
+When opting for a private cloud, businesses reap all the benefits of the public cloud, which includes scalability, agility, and the ability to create multiple machines for complex computing jobs.
 However, security in the private cloud offers higher levels of control and privacy.
 The increased security is a result of firewalls as well as the internal hosting used to ensure that sensitive information is not accessible to third-party providers.
-This makes private cloud ideal for larger corporations or businesses working in highly regulated industries with strict governance obligations such as finance, health, and insurance.
-Private cloud pricing also differs from public cloud pricing, depending upon factors such as deployment model, cloud infrastructure provider, the scale of the cloud and other integrated features and services.
+Therefore, private clouds are ideal for more giant corporations or businesses working in highly regulated industries with strict governance obligations such as finance, health, and insurance.
+Private cloud pricing also differs from public cloud pricing, depending upon factors such as deployment model, cloud infrastructure provider, the scale of the cloud, and other integrated features and services.

-In addition, private clouds offer more in terms of customizability.
-The options available to customize compute, storage and networking are more flexible which allows businesses to curate the ideal solution to fit their needs.
+Besides, private clouds offer more in terms of customizability.
+The options available to customize compute, storage, and networking are more flexible, which allows businesses to curate the ideal solution to fit their needs.

 Both deployment methods, as well as both the public and private cloud models, have their merits.
-The decision between which combination is best for a business depends entirely it’s budget, security and scalability requirements.
+The decision between which combination is best for a business depends on its budget, security, and scalability requirements.

 Your Cloud Provider

-Cloud ecosystems simply consist of the resources and services provided or made available to the business in question by various suppliers, including partners, consultants and even consumers.
-A private cloud can fit into such an ecosystem either in tandem with a public cloud, resulting in a hybrid cloud ecosystem or on its own through the network of suppliers, services and applications.
+Cloud ecosystems consist of the resources and services provided or made available to the business in question by various suppliers, including partners, consultants, and even consumers.
+A private cloud can fit into such an ecosystem either in tandem with a public cloud, resulting in a hybrid cloud ecosystem or on its own through the network of suppliers, services, and applications.